-- 1. The CoC identifies common factors of individuals and persons in families who return to homelessness by analyzing trends in the data for those who are returning to homelessness (System Performance Measures) and identifying interventions that CoC can either implement or strengthen in order to change those trends. - 2.
-The CoC's strategy to reduce the rate of additional returns to homelessness includes increasing PH options such as Rapid Re-housing, which includes vital supports to create and maintain housing stability, increasing subsidized PH options in the way of homeless preferences with low income housing providers and PHAs, providing up-to-date trainings to staff on current best practices such as housing first, motivational interviewing and the like, as well as presentations on local resources such as employment and mainstream resources.
-Program evaluations also help identify any trends in which individuals program/agency models may need improvement, and the requirement for accountability in outcomes facilitates this. - 3.
-United Neighborhood Centers as the CoC Lead Agency is responsible for overseeing these CoC strategies.
+- (1) describe how the CoC identifies common factors of individuals and persons in families who return to homelessness; - (2) describe the CoC's strategy to reduce the rate of additional returns to homelessness; and - (3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the rate individuals and persons in families returns to homelessness. (limit 2,000 characters) - 1.
+The CoC identifies common factors of individuals and persons in families who return to homelessness by looking at trends in the data for those who are returning to homelessness and identifying interventions that CoC can either implement or strengthen in order to change those trends. - 2.
+The CoC's strategy to reduce the rate of additional returns to homelessness includes increasing PH options such as Rapid Re-housing, which includes vital supports to create and maintain housing stability, increasing PH options in the way of homeless preferences with low income housing providers and PHAs, providing up-to-date trainings to staff on current best practices such as housing first, motivational interviewing and the like, as well as presentations on local resources such as employment and mainstream resources. - United Neighborhood Centers as the CoC Lead Agency is responsible for overseeing these CoC strategies.